 Walk and Talk Therapy is not new...thought leaders such as psychiatrists Carl Jung and Sigmund Freud often took their patients out for long walks as part of "the cure."
 For today, we keep our walks within the therapy hour.

 More recently, Steve Jobs, co-founder, chairman, and chief executive officer of Apple Inc. was known to insist on conducting his one on one meetings on walks.
 He always preferred walking to get the ideas going.
 Jobs knew that our brains work at a much higher capacity and provide peak performance when we walk and talk.

-Our WATT consists of approximately 35-40 minutes of walking at a comfortable pace, followed by 10-15 minutes reserved at the end for sitting on a lovely bench overlooking a beautiful lake.
+Our WATT consists of approximately 45-60 minutes of walking at a comfortable pace.
+(This is not meant to be your cardio or HIT workout.)
 If you want to walk less or more, that's up to you.

-During this time we review and summarize what you were sharing on the walk, and then contemplate your solution-focused next steps while we gaze out at the lake and allow ourselves to be filled with nature's healing energy.
+Towards the end of your WATT session, we review and summarize what you were sharing on the walk, and then contemplate your solution-focused next steps while we gaze out at the lake (or river) and allow ourselves to be filled with nature's healing energy.

 WATT is not for everyone...clearly if you hate to walk, or loathe being outdoors, or live too far away from this walk, WATT is not for you (unless you want to practice your DBT Skill of Opposite Action!)

 In addition, the comfort of having a Zoom session in your home is always an option should you change your mind.